obonaventure/cnp3/book-2nd/exercises/packetdrill.rst

    +0 < F. 3:3(0) ack 11 win 4000
    +0 > .
 11:11(0) ack 4

-packetdrill_ injects the FIN segment and the instrumented kernel returns and acknowledgement.
-If packetdrill_ issues the :manpage:`close` system call, the kernel will send a FIN segment to terminate the connection. packetdrill_ injects an acknowledgement to confirm the end of the connection.
+packetdrill_ injects the ``FIN`` segment and the instrumented kernel returns an acknowledgement.
+If packetdrill_ issues the :manpage:`close` system call, the kernel will send a ``FIN`` segment to terminate the connection. packetdrill_ injects an acknowledgement to confirm the end of the connection.

 .. code-block:: console